awesome-panel/awesome-panel/src/pages/issues.md

 ```

 I've been told I can ignore these as they don't matter.

+### Solved

+- Sizing_mode="stretch_width" does not work for DataFrame panes.
+See [Issue 823](https://github.com/holoviz/panel/issues/823)
+- Css_classes attribute does not work for the Holoviews Panel [Issue 902](https://github.com/holoviz/panel/issues/902)
+- Plotly does not show when dynamically adding and removing pages without adding plotly extension.
+See [Issue 840](https://github.com/holoviz/panel/issues/840)

 ## Bootstrap CSS and Javascript does not play nicely with Bokeh HTML, CSS and Javascript